 7. Appreciate the views from Glacier Point (Yosemite National Park): I can guarantee that the picturesque views from Glacier Point will take your breath away… With vast, never-ending mountains and clear, crystalline skies, you’ll be witnessing a view straight out of a postcard.
 Note that you can either hike up (9.6 miles roundtrip) or take the easy way out and drive straight up to the viewpoint (which I’ll be doing next time).

 9. Marvel at Giant Redwoods in Redwoods National Park: Trees, trees, and more trees!
-You won’t realize how impressive and breathtaking mere trees can be until you’ve visited Redwoods National Park, where the trees are so tall that they seem to end when the sky begins.
+You won’t realize how impressive and breathtaking mere trees can be until you’ve visited Redwoods National and State Parks, where the trees are so tall that they seem to end when the sky begins.

 11. Hike sunrise at Mt.
 Tam: Make sure you’ve had a cup of coffee before you embark up Mt.
 Tamalpais, as the view at sunrise is truly out of this world.
 You’ll forget about the bags under your eyes as you watch the sky coming alive with color (ohhh those soft, golden hues over the Bay in the distance), as this is easily one of the most beautiful and worthwhile things to do in California.
 As long as you don’t mind waking up at 5am. ✓